How to serve compressed HTML, JavaScript and CSS

 This is effective for HTML, JavaScript, CSS or text files, but image formats such as JPEG or PNG files are already compressed, so there is no point in gzipping them, since the file size will not reduce by very much.

-You need to have the gzip utility to compress files.
-This is standard on Unix, Linux, and BSD computers.
-It is also available for Windows.
-See Gzip for Windows.
+The gzip utility compresses files.
+It's standard on Unix, Linux, and BSD computers, and also available for Windows: Gzip for Windows.

-Using the command line, apply gzip --keep file.html to each file.
-This creates a file called file.html.gz.
+On the command line, gzip --keep file.html creates a file called file.html.gz.
 (The --keep option stops gzip from deleting the original file.)
-If you have a lot of files, the following Perl script automates the gzipping process:

 #!/usr/local/bin/perl